 Apache Hive 3 tables

 You can create ACID (atomic, consistent, isolated, and durable) tables for unlimited transactions or for insert-only transactions.
 These tables are Hive managed tables.
-Data resides in the Hive metastore along with the schema.
 Alternatively, you can create an external table for non-transactional use.
-Data resides outside the Hive metastore.
-The schema metadata resides inside.
 Because Hive control of the external table is weak, the table is not ACID compliant.

 The following diagram depicts the Hive table types.